umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/README.md

 ### Upgrade your project using Visual Studio

-It's recommended that you upgrade the site offline, and test the upgrade fully before deploying it to the production environment.
+It's recommended that you upgrade the site offline and test the upgrade fully before deploying it to the production environment.

 1. Stop your site in IIS to prevent any changes being while you are upgrading.
 2. Open your Umbraco project in Visual Studio.